-The establishing of the free port (1648) was followed by the recognition of a stable Jewish community, subject to the ten-year renewal of the capitularies that regulated their conduct.
-With the area of the first ghetto
+The establishment of the free port (1648) was followed by the recognition of the Jewish Community, subject to the ten-year renewal of the capitularies that regulated their conduct and lives.
+The area of the first ghetto

-, which has been instituted in 1660 around Vico del Campo, now overcrowded, in 1674 the town authorities ruled to move the ghetto to Piazza dei Tessitori, next to the church of St. Augustine.
-The area, which today is profoundly transformed, was chosen because it was already inhabited by ‘plebeians, who were, of course, quite happy to move elsewhere.
-At the same time, with the renewal of the capitularies (1675) again harsher conditions were imposed on the Community.
-Many Jews left Genoa for Livorno; of the two hundred who had lived in the city in middle of the century, now barely a hundred remained.
-Fear of repercussions on the city’s economy prompted the Republic to alleviate, at least in practice, the climate of constriction, and when the capitularies expired in 1679 the obligation of forced residence was lifted.
-In the following years the group gradually moved to the district of Molo, between Piazza dell’Olmo (today the Piazza Cavour area) and the Walls of Malapaga.
-Here, in 1707, a new synagogue
+’, who could be moved elsewhere.
+At the same time, with the renewal of the capitularies (1675) harsher conditions were imposed on the Jews and many left for Leghorn (Livorno) reducing the two hundred who had lived in the city in middle of the century to about a hundred.Fears of repercussions on the city’s economy prompted the Republic to alleviate limitations, at least in practice, and when the capitularies expired in 1679 provisions such as compulsory abode were lifted.
+In the following years Jews gradually moved to Molo (pier or dock) District, between Piazza dell’Olmo (now Piazza Cavour area) and the Malapaga Walls.
+In 1707, a new synagogue

-.
-With the repeal, for economic reasons, of the last deportation order (1737) the Community was re-admitted in the city in 1752 and the ghetto, the distinguishing marks along with compulsory sermons and forced conversions, were finally abolished.
-Records corresponding to this period reveal internal reorganisation and relations with other Jewish communities from abroad, which led to a gradual economic and population recovery.
-After the Napoleonic period, and even more so through participation in the Unification of Italy, the group became fully integrated in public life and local industry.
+was inaugurated in 1935 and is still in use.
+Following the repeal of the last deportation order (1737) due to financial reasons, the Community was re-admitted in the city in 1752 and the Ghetto, the identifying symbols, sermons, and forced conversions, were finally abolished.
+Records corresponding to this period reveal internal reorganisation and relations with Jewish communities abroad, which led to a gradual economic recovery and population growth.
+After the Napoleonic period, and even more so by participating in the fight for United Italy, Jews became fully integrated in public life and local industry.